How To Maximize Credit Scores To Qualify For FHA Loans

 - However, by doing so, they are hurting themselves and killing credit that has been seasoned

-- The reason this hurts credit scores is because this task will lower the amount of credit available to consumer which will lower debt utilization ratios
+- The reason this hurts credit scores is that this task will lower the amount of credit available to the consumer which will lower debt utilization ratios

 Avoiding Late Payments Is Another Way On How To Maximize Credit Scores

 Consumer payment history will make up 35% of credit scores.